 Special rules apply if you hold a residence permit on the grounds of family reunification with a refugee, and you and the refugee choose to return to the refugee's home country or former country of residence in order to reside there.
 Read more about travelling to a home country

-If the Immigration Service finds that your residence permit is lapsed we will inform your possible current and previous employers, who have reported salary to you in the income register within the last 3 months from the time of the decision.
+If the Immigration Service finds that your residence permit has lapsed we will inform your possible current and previous employers, who have reported wages to you to the income register within the last 3 months from the time of the decision.

-You can be granted a dispensation if you have a well-founded purpose with your travel abroad or if you have been prevented from returning to Denmark.
+You can be granted a dispensation if you have a well-founded purpose for your travel abroad or if you have been prevented from returning to Denmark.